Minnesota Brain Injury Alliance

 Participants will be able to describe basics facts and the brain and brain injury for the pediatric population.
 Participants will be able to interpret information about pediatric brain injury incidence statistics, prevention strategies and many of the resources available.

-Participants will be able to describe Shaken Baby Syndrome (SBS), prevalence and implications as well as prevention strategies and resources
+Participants will be able to describe Abusive Head Trauma (AHT), often referred to as Shaken Baby Syndrome (SBS), prevalence and implications as well as prevention strategies and resources.

 For more information on any of these Traveling Workshops, please contact the Education Department by calling 800-669-6442 or 612-378-2742.